MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-3989-database-engine-error.md

 ## Explanation

-This error occurs when you execute a distributed query that joins multiple tables hosted by remote instances of Microsoft SQL Server while the `XACT_ABORT` session setting is **ON**.
+This error occurs when you execute a distributed query that joins multiple tables hosted by remote instances of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] while the `XACT_ABORT` session setting is **ON**.
 An error message similar to the following is reported to the user:

 > Msg 3989, Level 16, State 1, Line #
 New request is not allowed to start because it should come with valid transaction descriptor.

 ## Cause

-There are some design limitations in the way SQL Server handles distributed queries (DQs) when the following conditions are true:
+There are some design limitations in the way [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] handles distributed queries (DQs) when the following conditions are true:

-- SQL Server joins multiple tables of one remote SQL Server data source.
+- [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] joins multiple tables of one remote [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data source.
 - The session that is issuing the query is not enlisted in a distributed transaction.

 In this situation, an attempt to run the query may raise either of the two errors that are mentioned in the **Explanation** section.